 Some of the seafood and fruit produce had to be seen to be believed.
 Tracey and Ron got stuck in, with Ron buying enough fruit to feed a cricket team.
 Tony bought local sweets for his mates at work.

 We all took the train back to Sukhumvit and finished off with drinks in the Queen Victoria on Sukhumvit 23.
 The decent pub was happy to have a big crowd.
-Unfortunately because of the earlier soaking, I was suffering from the air conditioning and called it a night after a pint of cider.
+Unfortunately, because of the earlier soaking, I was suffering from the air conditioning and called it a night after a pint of cider.

 It had been a good evening, spoiled slightly by the match.
 I wish I had a fiver for every time that had happened to me!

-Port 3 Air Force Central 1 (Wednesday 28th March 2018) Thai League 1 (att: 3,470)
+Port FC 3 Air Force Central 1 (Wednesday 28th March 2018) Thai League 1 (att: 3,470)

-My holiday to Thailand, primarily for the Chiang Mai International Cricket Sixes was underway, and the chance of a home game at the PAT Stadium was one that I wasn’t going to overlook.
+My holiday to Thailand, primarily for the Chiang Mai International Cricket Sixes, was underway, and the chance of a home game at the PAT Stadium was one that I wasn’t going to overlook.

-I’d had an evening down the coast with my host Steve, before we took a sangtheaw and then a bus to Bangkapi before catching the ferry into town and alighting at Nana.
+I’d had an evening down the coast with my host Steve, before we took a sangtheaw and then a bus to Bangkapi, before catching the ferry into town and alighting at Nana.
 This inexpensive route was also just as quick as by taxi and kept us away from the pollution along the water.

-Unbelievably one of the lads worked with Steve many years previously and had just got into supporting Port.
+Unbelievably, one of the lads worked with Steve many years previously and had just got into supporting Port.
 The others from Canada and Switzerland also loved the experience.
 We were actually heading in the wrong direction, but soon put ourselves right.

 I’d considered buying a new team shirt but decided against it.
-There was time for another beer in the fans area for 70 Baht behind the stands before heading upstairs down the side.
-Tickets for the match on the three open sides were 100 Baht; around £2.25.
+There was time for another beer in the fans' area for 70 Baht behind the stands before heading upstairs down the side.
+Tickets for the match on the three open sides were 100 Baht, around £2.25.

 Both sides went on the front foot straight from the start, with the Air Force belying their position towards the foot of the table with the quality of their efforts.
-However, it was Port who took the initiative with Pakorn Prempak starring from the early stages.
+However, it was Port who took the initiative, with Pakorn Prempak starring from the early stages.

-Prempak came close with two free kicks, while Renan Marques offered a get out relief for Air Force with his hard work and intelligent runs.
-Port eventually broke the deadlock seven minutes before the break as Bošković rose majestically to head home a near post Prempak cross.
+Prempak came close with two free kicks, while Renan Marques offered a get-out relief for Air Force with his hard work and intelligent runs.
+Port eventually broke the deadlock seven minutes before the break as Bošković rose majestically to head home a near-post Prempak cross.

-Air Force had certainly no intention of surrendering and came out of the changing rooms continuing to play decent football on the eye.
-Marquez reduced the arrears in fifty four minutes with a tremendous curling shot after being teed up by Yodsak Chaowana.
+Air Force certainly had no intention of surrendering and came out of the changing rooms continuing to play decent football on the eye.
+Marquez reduced the arrears in fifty-four minutes with a tremendous curling shot after being teed up by Yodsak Chaowana.

 The two-goal advantage was restored a couple of minutes later when Prempak played a delightful one-two with Sriyankem before firing into the roof of the net past Kerdpol.
 It really was a tremendous goal on a night when nearly everything the scorer tried had come off.

-Marquez went close again at the other end, with the ball staying in play as Leandro Assumpção was denied by a brilliant brave point plank save by Port goalie Worawut Srisupha.
+Marquez went close again at the other end, with the ball staying in play as Leandro Assumpção was denied by a brilliant, brave point plank save by Port goalie Worawut Srisupha.
 Chaowana missed an absolute sitter shortly after as he dragged his effort across the goal.

-Prempak was denied by a fingertip save from Kerdpol; which the referee mysteriously overlooked.
+Prempak was denied by a fingertip save from Kerdpol, which the referee mysteriously overlooked.
 The sublime Sergio Suárez got a run out for the final ten minutes for the Port Lions as the game drifted out towards full-time.

-Steve and I headed home in rather bedraggled states after plenty of drinks and I’d somehow attracted the local dancer in one establishment after she took a shine to me supporting the same team as her.
+Steve and I headed home in rather bedraggled states after plenty of drinks, and I’d somehow attracted the local dancer in one establishment after she took a shine to me supporting the same team as her.
 Perhaps a hot date at the PAT Stadium was in store in the future?